Euro zone yields slip as investors weigh rate outlook

 By Stefano Rebaudo

-Money markets price in a 50 bps rate hike at the ECB's Dec.
+Money markets price in a rate hike of around 50 bps at the ECB's Dec.
 15 policy meeting.
 EUESTECBF=ICAP

 U.S. employers hired more workers than expected in November and increased wages, shrugging off worries of a recession.